 (You'll find more information in Filing a Joint Bankruptcy Petition.)

 Getting rid of debt is one of the foremost concerns when deciding whether to file a joint bankruptcy with your spouse.
 Through a joint bankruptcy, you can wipe out all of the dischargeable debts you both owe.
 However, if only one spouse files, the non-filing spouse will still be on the hook for his or her own debts as well as any joint debts (in most states—check with a local attorney).
 So when you share many of the same obligations, filing a joint bankruptcy is usually the better option.

-On the other hand, if you have few or no joint debts and your spouse has a lot of individual debts, then it may not be in your best interest to file a joint bankruptcy.
-In that case, your spouse can file alone to wipe out his or her own debts.
-This way you (the non-filing spouse) have the option to file bankruptcy later on when you really need it.
+On the other hand, if you have few or no joint debts and your spouse has a lot of individual debts, the better course might be to let your spouse file alone.
+You'll retain the option of filing for bankruptcy later on if necessary.

-To find out if you live in a community property state, see Separate and Community Property During Marriage: Who Owns What?
+(To find out if you live in a community property state, see Separate and Community Property During Marriage: Who Owns What?)

-When you file jointly, both you and your spouse's assets and property are included in the bankruptcy.
-This includes all joint property and all separate property either of you own individually.
-The decision to file a joint bankruptcy with your spouse also depends on whether you have enough exemptions to protect all of your property.
-If you live in a state that allows married couples filing jointly to double exemptions, for example, you may be able to hang on to more of your property.
+When you file jointly, you'll include both you and your spouse's assets and property in the bankruptcy (community and separate property).
+The decision to file a joint bankruptcy with your spouse will depend largely on whether you have enough exemptions to protect all of your property.
+If you live in a state that allows married couples filing jointly to double exemptions, you might be able to keep more of your property.

 If you file a joint bankruptcy, it will be reflected on both of your credit reports.
 Even though bankruptcy has a negative effect on your credit initially, most people's credit scores tend to increase shortly after the bankruptcy.
 However, if you have good credit and your spouse needs to file bankruptcy primarily for his or her own debts, then it wouldn't be in your best interest to file jointly and take the hit to your credit.